 Preparing for pregnancy stretching

 Use a yoga mat.
 If you’re stretching on hardwood or tile floors, a yoga mat is a must for comfort.
-But even if you’re stretching on carpet or a rug, a yoga mat will keep your feet from slipping and taking a nasty spill.
+But even if you’re stretching on carpet or a rug, a yoga mat will keep your feet from slipping from your starting position and taking a nasty spill.
 Remember that your center of gravity is a bit off nowadays.

 Have a full water bottle handy.
 If you feel lightheaded during your stretches, take a break and have some water, then try again when you’re ready.
 Also, make sure to hydrate after stretching.